ibm-cloud-docs/vpc/api-change-log.md

 The new response code will be rolled out gradually.
 Each phase of the rollout will be tied to a dated API version.
 These changes will be announced in future change log updates.
 {: note}

+## 19 November 2024
+{: #19-november-2024}

+### For all version dates
+{: #19-november-2024-all-version-dates}

+**Reservations for bare metal servers.** You can now purchase a [capacity reservation](/docs/vpc?topic=vpc-about-reserved-virtual-servers-vpc&interface=ui) for a specified bare metal server profile in a specified zone.
+Reservations provide resources for future deployments and cost savings over the life of the term within the availability zone of your choice.

+When [creating](/apidocs/vpc/latest#create-reservation) or [updating](/apidocs/vpc/latest#update-reservation) a reservation, specify the `capacity.total` and `committed_use.term` properties to use for this reservation.
+Optionally specify the `committed_use.expiration_policy` property to apply when the committed use term expires (default: `release`).
+Specify the `profile.name` and `profile.resource_type` properties of the profile, and the `zone` property to use for this reservation.
+After you confirm the reservation is configured the way you want it, you must [activate the reservation](/apidocs/vpc/latest#activate-reservation).
+The reservation cannot be deleted until the committed use term expires.
+To provision a bare metal server using a reservation's capacity, specify the reservation using the `reservation_affinity.pool` property when [creating the bare metal server](/apidocs/vpc/latest#create-bare-metal-server).
+You can also [update a bare metal server](/apidocs/vpc/latest#update-bare-metal-server) that's been provisioned to associate it with a reservation.

+When [retrieving a bare metal server](/apidocs/vpc/latest#get-bare-metal-server), the new `reservation_affinity` property indicates the reservation affinity policy in effect for the bare metal server.
+The new `health_state` property indicates the bare metal server's overall health state, while an accompanying `health_reasons` property indicates the reason for any unhealthy health states, such as a failed reservation.

+For more information, see [Provisioning reserved capacity for VPC](/docs/vpc?topic=vpc-provisioning-reserved-capacity-vpc&interface=api).

+**Reservation automatic attachment support.** You can now [automatically attach](/docs/vpc?topic=vpc-automatic-reservation-vpc) a reservation when [creating an instance](/apidocs/vpc/latest#create-instance) or [creating a bare metal server](/apidocs/vpc/latest#create-bare-metal-server).
+Additionally, when [updating an instance](/apidocs/vpc/latest#update-instance) or [updating a bare metal server](/apidocs/vpc/latest#update-bare-metal-server), you can change the `reservation_affinity.policy` to `automatic` for the instance or bare metal server to automatically attach to available reserved capacity.

+When [creating a reservation](/apidocs/vpc/latest#create-reservation), you can now specify an `affinity_policy` of `restricted` to prevent the policy from being used for automatic attachments.
+Similarly, while a reservation's `status` is `inactive`, you can [update a reservation](/apidocs/vpc/latest#update-reservation) to be restricted.

+For more information, see [Automatic attachments for reservations](/docs/vpc?topic=vpc-automatic-reservation-vpc).

+### For version `2024-11-19` or later
+{: #version-2024-11-19}

+**Reservation affinity policy default.** When using a `version` query parameter of `2024-11-19` or later, the `reservation_affinity.policy` defaults to `automatic` when [creating a reservation](/apidocs/vpc/2024-11-19#create-reservation).
+Similarly, when using a `version` query parameter of `2024-11-19` or later, the `reservation_affinity.policy` defaults to `automatic` when [creating an instance](/apidocs/vpc/2024-11-19#create-instance) or [creating a bare metal server](/apidocs/vpc/2024-11-19#create-bare-metal-server).
+The behavior remains unchanged when using a `version` query parameter of `2024-11-18` or earlier.

 ## 12 November 2024
 {: #12-november-2024}